nezaboodka/reactronic/README.md

 }
 ```

-In the example above, reactive function `refresh` is
+In the example above, reactive function `refresh`
-transparently subscribed to the cached function `render`.
+transparently listens to the cached function `render`.
-In turn, cached function `render` is subscribed to the
+In turn, cached function `render` listens to the
 properties `url` and `content` of a corresponding `MyModel`
 object.
 Once `url` or `content` values are changed, the
 cached function `render` becomes obsolete and causes the